What Causes Borderline Personality Disorder?

 Borderline personality disorder (BPD) is a mental health condition that is pronounced by the following: ¹

-More specifically, someone with BPD is likely to experience intense mood swings while also facing uncertainty in how they view themselves and their place in this world.
+More specifically, someone with BPD is likely to experience intense mood swings and face uncertainty in how they view themselves and their place in this world.
 Due to this, their interests, values, and behavior can show rapid changes.

-Such intense emotions often lead to instability in a person’s ability to complete day-to-day tasks and develop relationships.
+Such intense emotions often lead to instability in day-to-day tasks and relationships.
 Not to mention, people with BPD are likely to experience symptoms of other mental illnesses, such as anxiety and depression.

 BPD Symptoms